syself/cluster-api-provider-hetzner/docs/developers/development.md

 ```shell
 make tilt-up
 ```
-> To access the Tilt UI, please go to: `http://localhost:10350`
+> To access the Tilt UI, please go to: `http://localhost:10351`

 Once your kind management cluster is up and running, you can deploy a workload cluster.
 This could be done through the Tilt UI by pressing one of the buttons in the top right corner, e.g., **"Create Workload Cluster - without Packer"**.
-This triggers the `make create-workload-cluster` command, which uses the environment variables (we defined in the tilt-settings.json) and the cluster-template.
+This triggers the `make create-workload-cluster` command, which uses the environment variables (we defined in the .envrc) and the cluster-template.
 Additionally, it installs cilium as CNI.

 If you update the API in some way, you need to run `make generate` to generate everything related to kubebuilder and the CRDs.